ppeble/ppeble.github.io/index.md

   <li>Worked with small dedicated IT staff to maintain, support, and extend existing Ruby on Rails applications servicing both front and back office functions</li>
   <li>Responsible for reengineering a myriad of existing applications that contained overlapping functionality into a single core internal application that serviced all levels of the organization (payroll, HR, catering, shipping, retail, purchasing, and accounting)</li>
   <li>Responsible for maintaining and rewriting existing shipping calculation application in Ruby on Rails.
 This application was used both internally (by customer service reps) and externally (by our customer-facing site) to determine the best delivery options for the shipping business</li>
-  <li>Responsible for designing and facilitating new IT project implmentation strategies across all levels of organization</li>
+  <li>Responsible for designing and facilitating new IT project implementation strategies across all levels of organization</li>
 </ul>

 <strong>Application Developer - Discover Financial Services</strong><br/>